Short breaks are available to families to provide a break from caring for a disabled child and for the child to have a break from their carers.

 Frequently asked questions

-The short breaks scheme for 2017 is now closed.
+The short breaks scheme for 2018 is now open and will close on 11 May 2018.

 |District||Area prevention manager||Telephone|